 Over 65 miles of connected on and off-road segments make up the Eastern Trail, which starts at Bug Light and goes all the way to Portsmouth, New Hampshire.

-There are at least 22 miles’ worth of off-road biking trails in and around Portland proper.
+There is at least 22 miles’ worth of off-road biking trails in and around Portland proper.
 It’s a great opportunity for some scenic exercise!

 My favorite place to experience The Eastern Trail is about 15 minutes outside of Portland in Scarborough.
 Click here for directions to the parking area.
 Head south to ride through an amazingly beautiful marsh!